-Stroke is the fifth leading cause of death in the U.S., affecting approximately 800,000 people each year.
+Stroke is the fifth leading cause of death in the United States, affecting around 800,000 people each year.
 Many people survive a stroke and recover with rehabilitation such as occupational, speech, or physical therapy.

-Depending on the severity of the stroke and how long the blood flow to the brain was interrupted, a stroke can cause temporary or permanent disability.
+Depending on severity and how long blood flow was interrupted, a stroke can cause temporary or permanent disability.
 The sooner you recognize signs of a stroke and seek medical attention, the better your chances of recovering and avoiding serious brain damage or disability.

 Recognizing the symptoms of a stroke and getting help as quickly as possible can lead to a better outlook.
 Early intervention can reduce the amount of time the blood flow to your brain is disrupted.
 Keep reading to learn more about the major signs of stroke.

-Sudden weakness or numbness in your arms, legs, or face is a typical sign of stroke, especially if you experience weakness on only one side of the body.
+Sudden weakness or numbness in your arms, legs, or face is a typical sign of stroke, especially if it’s on only one side of your body.
 If you smile and look in the mirror, you may notice that one side of your face droops.
 If you try and raise both arms, you may have difficulty lifting one side.
 Depending on the severity, a stroke can also lead to paralysis on one side of your body.

 A stroke can cause sudden confusion.
 For example, if you’re typing on your computer or having a conversation, you may suddenly have difficulty speaking, thinking, or understanding speech.